 Hemoglobin A1c Blood Test - More Information

 The situation changes when elevated levels of glucose exist in the blood.
-When the blood glucose is high, it will engage more hemoglobin beta chains and the percentage of hemoglobin molecules in the blood with glucose attached will increase.
-As a result, a higher percentage of hemoglobin with bound glucose can be measured in the blood and results in a higher Hemoglobin A1c level.
+When the blood glucose is high, it will engage more hemoglobin beta chains and the percentage of glycated hemoglobin molecules (i.e. hemoglobin with glucose attached) will increase.
+A higher concentration of glycated hemoglobin molecules is reflected in a higher measurable hemoglobin A1c level.
 In people with diabetes and chronically elevated blood sugar levels, the A1c blood level will typically be higher than the average person.

-In contrast to the glucose test which measures the glucose blood level at a single point in time, this glycosylated hemoglobin test measures the average blood sugar level over approximately the past three months (slight variations from person to person).
-The reason for this is that red blood cells live for around three months and, as red blood cells are made and destroyed, the hemoglobin with bound glucose is continually refreshed.
-Because the A1c level assesses average blood glucose over a longer period of time, there is typically less variability in the reported A1c lab result if one were to take repeated measurements over a short period time (e.g. one week) compared to what one would see on sequential blood sugar measurements.
+In contrast to the glucose test, the hemoglobin A1c lab test measures the average blood sugar level over approximately the past three months (slight variations from person to person) as opposed to at a single point in time.
+The reason for this is that red blood cells live for around three months and, as red blood cells are made and destroyed, the glycated hemoglobin molecules count is continually refreshed.
+Because the A1c level test assesses average blood glucose over a longer period of time, there is typically less variability in the reported A1c lab result if one were to take repeated measurements over a short period time (e.g. one week) compared to what one would see on sequential blood sugar measurements.
 Some studies suggest that A1c blood levels will start to change approximately three weeks after intensive regimens designed to lower blood glucose are initiated.

 Because of the important information that the HbA1c test conveys, it is typically considered an important part of routine lab testing and particularly so when there is a concern for diabetes or elevated blood sugar levels.
-As a screening test, the hemoglobin A1c test can help paint a larger picture when utilized with other lab markers for both diabetes screening and diabetes management.
+As a screening test, the hemoglobin A1c test can help paint a larger picture when utilized with other lab markers which is why it is included in the diabetes screening panel and diabetes management panel.
 For known diabetics looking to optimize their lab markers, tracking A1c levels in conjunction with other blood and urine tests can identify areas of improvement that might reduce potential complications of diabetes such as cardiovascular disease and complications related to the eyes and the kidneys.